Proudly supported by

 The 2017 program opens 3 July and closes 11 August 2017.

 Applications are invited from not-for-profit, incorporated community organisations that have an ABN or Incorporation Certificate.

 Projects and activities should offer a clear public benefit for communities in rural, regional and remote locations.
 Applications from communities with a population of 10,000 or less will receive priority.

-The CARA Large Grants stream has $125,000 available for Victorian communities only for grants ranging between $30,000 – $80,000, through the support of the Ian Rollo Currie Estate Foundation.
-Organisations wishing to apply to the Large Grants program must contact the Program Manager, Jeanice Henderson, on 1800 170 020 to request an application form.
+2. The Large Grants stream has $125,000 available (TBC) for Victorian communities only for grants over $10,000, with a preference between $20,000 – $80,000, thanks to the support of the Ian Rollo Currie Estate Foundation.
+Organisations wishing to apply to the Large Grants program must contact the Program Manager on 1800 170 020 to request a link to the application form.